kerrieMagee/Kerrie_Magee/README.md

 - 💞️ I’m looking to collaborate on any projects that support my learning.
 - 📫 How to reach me ... kerriemagee4@gmail.com

- ### Algorithm implementations and Personal Projects
+ ### Algorithm implementations and personal projects

 * [Sorts (Python)](https://github.com/kerrieMagee/sorts)
 * Graphs (Python)